Sunderland: Rugby and Cricket

 The Ashbrooke ground was opened on 30 May 1887.
 Sunderland's amateur Rugby and Cricket clubs are both based in Ashbrooke.

 Boxing & MMA

-Sunderland has a vibrant combat sports community with a number of active clubs such as Sunderland Amateur Boxing Club, Lambton Street ABC and Roker Rough House.
+Sunderland boasts a large combat sports community with active clubs such as Sunderland Amateur Boxing Club, Lambton Street ABC and Roker Rough House.

 Kiaran MacDonald picked up a silver at both the 2022 European Championships and Commonwealth Games.
 Other talented boxers from Sunderland include former Olympians Tony Jeffries, Josh Kelly, and Billy Hardy, and Layla Straughan.
 Notable Mixed Martial Artists who have competed out of Sunderland are Andy Ogle, Ian Freeman, Phil De Fries, Mick Parkin, Alex Enlund and Ross Pearson.

 Swimming

 Sunderland Aquatic Centre, located next to the Stadium of Light, holds the only Olympic-sized swimming pool in North-East England.

 On 18 April 2008, the Sunderland Aquatic Centre was opened.
 Constructed at a cost of £20 million, it is the only Olympic sized 50 m pool between Leeds and Edinburgh and has six diving boards, which stand at 1 m, 3 m and 5 m.

 The Crowtree Leisure Centre has also played host to a number of important boxing matches and snooker championships including the 2003 Snooker World Trickshot and Premier League Final.
 In September 2005, BBC TV cameras captured international boxing bouts featuring local boxers David Dolan, Stuart Kennedy and Tony Jeffries.
 The latter became Sunderland's first Olympic medallist when he won a bronze medal in the light heavyweight boxing category for Great Britain and Northern Ireland at the 2008 Beijing Olympic Games.